annemedia/annika/README.md

 #### Key Features

-- **Mixed loading modes** - Supports both synchronous (blocking) and asynchronous scripts while preserving execution order when required.
+- **Mixed loading modes** - Supports both synchronous and asynchronous scripts while preserving execution order when required.
 - **Automatic deduplication** - Prevents the same script from being loaded multiple times.
 - **Error handling** - Failed script loads can optionally trigger a page reload to avoid broken states.
 - **Callback support** - Runs a user-defined callback once all scripts in the batch have finished loading.